 - We partner with area hospitals and providers to strengthen healthcare delivery across our service area.

-- We're supporting the local and regional economy by employing more than 32,000 residents and increasing our $12.7 billion positive impact on Pennsylvania economies.
+- We're supporting the local and regional economy by employing around 24,000 residents and increasing our $12.7 billion positive impact on Pennsylvania economies.

 The 2021 CHNA was conducted in partnership with Geisinger, Allied Services Integrated Health System and Evangelical Community Hospital.